Fast-growing Michigan company thrives with energy-saving services

 Keen also helps businesses finance their energy upgrades.
 Keen has partnered with banks and organizations like the Traverse City Area Chamber of Commerce.
 Keen and the Chamber set up an energy efficiency fund, which loans money to companies to do a project.
-The company then pays back the Chamber with part of its energy savings.
+The company then pays back the Chamber as part of its energy savings.

-Keen Technical Solutions has 11 employees, and sends work to subcontractors across the state who perform lighting upgrades, boiler installations and other jobs.
+Keen Technical Solutions has 11 employees and sends work to subcontractors across the state who perform lighting upgrades, boiler installations, and other jobs.
 Today, 90 percent of Keen’s work is in the private sector.
 A ticker on the company website shows a real-time savings of their clients: $21.5 million and climbing.

-“Energy optimization has created a micro economy.
+“Energy optimization has created a micro-economy.
 We reinvest back into our people and the local infrastructure, giving good wages to our employees, and offering good benefits,” said Pulliam.